projectcapsule/capsule/docs/operator/use-cases/resources-quota-limits.md

 ```

 # What’s next
 See how Bill, the cluster admin, can assign a pool of nodes to Alice's tenant.
-[Assign nodes pool to a tenant]().
+[Assign a nodes pool](./nodes-pool.md).